 I think it’s pretty safe to say that just like everyone else, the people who come and visit Raymond.cc have had their fair share of Windows programs hang or lock-up on them.
 It seems to be part of computing life these days that you just have to accept.
 Most of the time once something has decided to crash, there isn’t really an awful lot you can do about.
 On occasion, you might be lucky if you let the program wait a while and it might actually come back to you, but most of the time it makes little difference.

 The real frustration comes when you might be in the middle of actually doing something that you really don’t want to lose, but most of the time, it’s in to Task Manager, find the Hung program and ending the process.
 Anything that wasn’t previously saved, has now been lost, leaving you with no idea what caused the crash or why.

-Well, as usual, Windows 7 might just have an answer to this problem and gives you at least a chance of unfreezing the troublesome program and maybe allowing any potentially lost work to be recovered.
+Well, as usual, Windows 7 might just have an answer to this problem and gives you at least a chance of being able to recover crashed programs and maybe allowing any potentially lost work to be recovered.
 This will also possibly offer some clues as to what caused the process to hang in the first place.